-Confirmation is open to all 9th and 10th grade students.
-Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program during the prior year (see our Christian Formation page for more information).
+Confirmation is open to any students that are in the 7th grade or older.
+Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program for at least 2 consecutive years (see our Christian Formation page for more information).
 In addition, preparation also includes the annual Confirmation Retreat, completion of 30 service or ministry hours each year, and weekly attendance at Sunday Mass.

 Calling all middle and high school youths!
 Our Lady of Grace Catholic Church needs YOU!
 Lots of exciting things are planned already.
 Check us!